 About

-Activation Residency is a fiscally-sponsored arts organization dedicated to fostering positive social change through creative expression and arts exploration.
+Activation Residency is a fiscally sponsored arts organization dedicated to fostering positive social change through creative expression and arts exploration.
+We believe in the power of art to build bridges between people and nurture empathy across regional and cultural boundaries.

 Mission